-Tapeworms do not cause as much damage to dogs as other intestinal parasites such as roundworms and hookworms.
+Tapeworms in dogs do not cause as much damage as other intestinal parasites such as roundworms and hookworms.
 This page looks at how a dog can become infected with tapeworms, the symptoms of tapeworm infestation, and how to use natural home remedies to get rid of canine tapeworms.

 Tapeworms are segmented flat worms.
 A tapeworm has a head and neck, followed by a number of segments.
 They use the suckers on their heads to attach themselves to a dog's intestine.
 They do not have digestive systems of their own.
 Instead, they absorb nutrients through their skin.